Police scour Mandelson’s homes in Epstein probe as pressure mounts on Starmer

 On Wednesday, members of his own party forced him into a humiliating climbdown over the release of the vetting documents relating to the peer’s appointment.

-He told Prime Minister’s Questions Lord Mandelson had “betrayed our country, our parliament and my party”.
+He told Prime Minister’s Questions on Wednesday that Lord Mandelson had “betrayed our country, our parliament and my party”.

 "He lied repeatedly to my team when asked about his relationship with Epstein before and during his tenure as ambassador,” he continued.
 “I regret appointing him.
 If I knew then what I know now, he would never have been anywhere near government."